DoomThrower/devops-excercise/docs/README.md

 network and is easy to manage) - see: `prometheus/prometheus.yml`.

 To sum up: from now on, prometheus dashboard is available on port `9090`.

+# 6. Grafana dashboard
+After having prometheus up and running, adding grafana with a sample dashboard was fairly easy.
+The cool part is that I preinject grafana with datasource (prometheus) and dashboard (request, using metrics added to **backend_db** and **backend_cpu** services), see: `grafana` directory and `docker-compose.yml` `grafana` section.

+When logging into grafana for the first time, following credentials need to be provided:
+- Login: `admin`
+- Password: `admin`

+After initial log in, change password procedure will occur.

+To sum up: from now on, grafana is available on port `3000`